 Does hand hygiene really make a difference?

 Yes.
 Regular handwashing with soap and clean water is one of the simplest and most effective forms of typhoid fever prevention.
+Wash your hands:- After using the toilet.

 - Before preparing food.